-AT&T, HTC, Samsung and Sprint respond to inquiries about Carrier IQ usage [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+AT&T, HTC, Samsung and Sprint respond to inquiries about Carrier IQ usage [UPDATED]Alex Wagner - Editorial Director of News and Content

 Carrier IQ's been the focus of a lot of attention as of late due to questions about its software and what exactly it does and doesn't do, and as a result Senator Al Franken sent a request for more information to Carrier IQ as well as other companies that have acknowledged using the software.
 So far the Senator has received responses from AT&T, HTC, Samsung and Sprint in which the firms touch on exactly what they're using Carrier IQ's software for as well as which handsets are running it.
 Here's what they had to say: